 In a prime example of the bizarre and flighty moral code of Superman's early days, Superman becomes enraged when his good friend is killed in a car accident.
-Rather than striking at the root of the problem and ensuring stronger driving standards, rallying for better driver's education, or empowering the police to more strictly enforce traffic laws, Superman goes right off the deep end and appears on the radio, declaring that all dangerous and homicidal drivers are now in his purview, and subject to his unique and baffling brand of elaborate, overwrought justice. <p> To kick off his noble war, Superman visits an impound lot and begins demolishing all the cars in sight, irrespective of how or why they got there.
+Rather than striking at the root of the problem and ensuring stronger driving standards, rallying for better driver's education, or empowering the police to more strictly enforce traffic laws, Superman goes right off the deep end and goes on the radio, declaring that all dangerous and homicidal drivers are now in his purview, and subject to his unique and baffling brand of elaborate, overwrought justice. <p> To kick off his noble war, Superman visits an impound lot and begins demolishing all the cars in sight, irrespective of how or why they got there.
 With the taste of motor oil now hot on his fists, Superman goes embarks on an erratic escalation of his mission, bypassing the reckless and homicidal drivers he hates so much entirely and simply focusing on destroying car lots and car factories, crippling the local economy and probably killing at least as many people as the cars he so despises in the process. <p>With his hatred finally sated and his muscles twitching with righteous indignation, Superman finally does what he should have done in the first place, and rallies the mayor of Metropolis to crack down on traffic violations — by kidnapping him.
 Terrified, the mayor agrees to Superman's demands, and the story ends with Clark Kent receiving a parking ticket thanks to the policies Superman demanded.
 Mercifully, Clark decides that, for once, human laws apply to him and spares the ticketing officer's puny mortal life.

 Bear in mind as you read this list that Superman has the power to do basically anything he wants.
 He can solve any problem, is immune to almost all forms of harm, has the power to stop any crime, and the credibility to appear in the right, regardless of his position. <p>So when he makes choices like deciding that the only way to stop some corrupt athletes from rigging a football game is to drug and kidnap a member of the opposing team and take his place, you kind of wonder whether some circuits got crossed during that trip from Krypton, or if he's really just that malicious and bored with actually solving problems instead of needlessly and almost effortlessly complicating them. <p> After stealing the identity of poor football player Tommy Burke and using some kind of unknown drugs to paralyze him while he has his fun, Superman makes his way to Burke's football practice, where he nearly kills a fellow teammate in the locker room, and proceeds to use his incredible powers to become the kind of reckless and destructive football player that the real Tommy Burke could only dream of being.
 With his position as star player secure, and the rest of his team nearly dead at his hand, Superman allows the thugs working to fix the game to kidnap the real Burke, deciding that since they're kind enough to "take him off my hands," he'll just leave well enough alone and win that big football game everyone's talking about. <p>Finally, after the game is over, Superman ditches Burke's identity and starts cooking up his next hair-brained scheme to ruin everyone's lives and save the day.